The Best New AC Unit – A Complete Guide

 Do Your Due Diligence When Choosing an Air Conditioning Contractor

-Here’s a list of items to research to narrow down who you invite to your home to give a quote.
+Here’s a list of items to research to narrow down who you invite to your home to give a quote:

 - Better Business Bureau– While it may seem outdated, the BBB was the “original consumer review site.”
 To remain a BBB “Accredited Business”, the business must agree to participate in a conflict resolution process.
 This adds a level of consumer protection for you should there ever be an issue that goes unresolved.
+While it’s not the end all, say all, the BBB provides another level of due diligence in your research process.

-Tip: Both positive & negative reviews may be fakes!
+Tip: Both positive & negative reviews can be fake!
 I know for a fact some of my competitors who have hundreds of “purchased” reviews.
 I’ve also been the victim of fake negative reviews written by competitors and disgruntled ex-employees.
 Of course, there are also scathing reviews written by people who just can’t be pleased – we all know the type!
 Take your time with this part, dig deep, and go with your gut.

 Now You’re Ready to Choose the Best New AC Unit!